 Counterfeit products also pose a significant threat to consumers.
 A pair of fake designer sunglasses might seem innocent – but if they lack the UV protection of an authentic, regulated product, they could have a detrimental effect on consumers eye heath.
 Falsified medicines, supplements, and personal care products may contain harmful or untested ingredients or be completely unsuitable for their intended use – with potentially devastating effects.
 Such was the case in 2004, when counterfeit infant formula in China containing below legal levels of protein, iron, and zinc lead to the deaths of at least 50 infants.

 The most effective action against counterfeiting is a collaborative one, where supply chain partners, consumers, and authorities work together to detect counterfeit products, share intelligence, and prosecute offenders.
 For businesses, a great place to start is in ensuring that products are equipped with unique identifiers which can be used to verify that a product is legitimate.

-In recent years, countries across the globe have introduced legislation requiring unique identifiers, and product-level serialization in certain sectors, to facilitate track and trace, and stop illegal, stolen, or counterfeit products from persisting in the supply chain.
+In recent years countries across the globe have introduced legislation requiring unique identifiers, and product-level serialisation in certain sectors, to facilitate track and trace, and stop illegal, stolen, or counterfeit products from persisting in the supply chain.
 Regulations include: